bob-fornal/wheel-of-edje/README.md

 ### Ideas for Development

-2. Import / Export of Data to named json-file.
+1. Import / Export of Data to named json-file.
+2. Remote Spinning without a Group,

 ### Add Unit Tests